Avi GSLB Service Health Monitors

 Clicking on Save in the new GSLB Health Monitor editor completes the custom-monitor creation.

-Note: The health monitoring is supported for DNS virtual service configured in the active/ standby mode.
+Note: Starting with Avi Vantage release 18.2.5, health monitoring is supported for DNS virtual service configured in the active/standby mode.

 Configuring GSLB health monitors using Avi CLI